Moon Valley Astrologer

 The current Moon phase is shown in the right column, with the date of the next New or Full Moon.
 The day of the New Moon is the day to write a short list of what you hope to achieve or manifest in your life.
 Clarify this in your own mind and put it out there in the universe!
 You can link to Lunations anytime to follow updates on the lunar phases and read the latest U.S. Forecast & New Moon Report.

 If the New Moon falls on a planet in your horoscope, especially if an eclipse, you'll experience a sense of rejuvenation and renewed spirit relating to the nature of the planet.
 The affairs of the house in your horoscope where the New Moon occurs absorbs your attention; there are new beginnings and exciting new possibilities.
 You are revitalized!
 An eclipse falling on a planet magnifies the planet potential and sensitizes it to transits.
 See more about Eclipses in Your Chart.
-Get my 2013 Moon Phases for $2.95 in the Shop to see at a glance when a New Moon stimulates a planet in your chart!
-Get it FREE when you purchase my article, Forecasting Personal Events Using the Moon Phases.
+Find an informative article about forecasting personal events using the Moon phases in the Shop.

 The Full Moon